 Ask a website owner what he’d like most for his website, and he will probably reply: “more traffic”.

-As an online marketer my goal is also to bring more targeted traffic to my clients’ website.
+As a SEO freelancer my goal is also to bring more targeted traffic to my clients’ website.
 Fortunately there are many ways you can increase traffic on your website.
 In today’s post, I’ll be going to look at some of them, I consider the most effective.

 1. Start a blog

 My first recommendation for any website is to start a blog.
 No matter if you have a company website or an e-shop, the blog is really important part of your company’s online marketing strategy.
 It can help you to:

 - Increase website traffic – each blog post is another opportunity for a new user to find your company’s website.
 Companies that have an active blog have 434% more pages indexed by Google than those without a blog.

 - Generate leads – your blog subscribers could be your future customers.

 - Improve website rankings – each blog post is an opportunity to include more unique content and more keywords to your website.
 And search engines like content and keywords.